omeka/omeka-s-enduser/docs/modules/mapping.md

 ### Global settings

 All of the item add/edit maps in the installation can be given default settings to enable faster gelocation work.
 These settings can then be overridden by logged-in users for their own mapping work.
-These settings will only take effect on the **administrative side** for **new item maps**, that is, for existing or new items with no current mapping data.
+These settings will only take effect on the **administrative side**.

+Under Admin in the left-hand bar of the administrative dashboard, click "Settings" and then scroll down to the "Mapping" section.

 ![The Mapping section of the installation-wide settings tab.](modulesfiles/Mapping_globalSettings.png)

-Under Admin in the left-hand bar of the administrative dashboard, click "Settings" and then scroll down to the "Mapping" section.
 In this section you can set:

 - **Basemap provider**: Select a basemap from the dropdown to show when editing item maps on the administrative side.
 - **Minimum zoom level**: Set a minimum zoom level for all item maps when they first load.
 - **Maximum zoom level**: Set a maximum zoom level for all item maps when they first load.
 - **Default bounds**: Set an area that must always be shown in item maps when they first load.
 The four corner coordinates set in this map will be included inside any map, with excess shown if the map dimensions require it.
+This setting will only apply to new item maps, that is, items without any mapping data.

 ### User settings

 A logged-in user can customize their own map settings to enable faster gelocation work.
-These settings will only take effect on the **administrative side** for **new item maps**, that is, for existing or new items with no current mapping data.
+These settings will only take effect on the **administrative side**.
 These settings can be changed or removed at any time, as the user works through items.

 From the Users link in the left sidebar, use the table of user accounts to edit one user.
 At the top of the screen, choose the "User settings" tab.